 Body Composition Laboratory

 Missouri State University's Biomedical Sciences Department has a new, unique body composition laboratory that is open to the public.
 This laboratory offers state-of-the-art equipment that measures bone density, metabolic rate, and total body fat composition.
-We also offer nutrition counseling and lipid panel testing.
 Please note that a doctor's order is required for the scan.

 Schedule an appointment